DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 I want a fully automated exhibition layout for my club
 ======================================================

-Are your club members sick and tired of having to perform repetitive, manual operations during club open days or exhibitions?
+Are your club members tired of having to perform repetitive, manual operations during club open days or exhibitions?

 To take your demonstration layouts to the next level, spend more time talking to your visitors and potential club members by using |EX-R| to automate your layout.

-This can be anywhere from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.
+This can include anything from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.

 To achieve this level of automation, you'll need to understand more than just how to get your |EX-CS| up and running, and will also need to have a good understanding of the accessories that can be added as outlined in :doc:`/ex-commandstation/accessories/index`.